We recently ran our first large-scale usability study for the hotel industry.

-We benchmarked the ten biggest international hotel chains by running a large-scale usability test involving more than 1,000 users.
+We benchmarked the ten biggest international hotel chains by running a large-scale usability test with more than 1,000 users.

-If you own or run a hotel or any other website that involves availability and booking, or you are just a fan of UX and customer experience, you will find the following data extremely useful and impressive.
+If you own or run a hotel or any website that involves availability and booking, or you are just a fan of UX and customer experience, you will find the following data extremely useful.
 Enjoy!

-We asked users to perform a typical scenario that includes three tasks:
+We asked users to perform a typical scenario that included three tasks:

-1. Search for availability and pricing for a room for two adults and two kids (five and six years old) for four nights in Barcelona (or any other relevant to the hotel chain city).
+1. Search for availability and pricing for a room for two adults and two kids (five and six years old) for four nights in Barcelona (or any other city relevant to the hotel chain).

 2. Go through the booking process until you reach the final confirmation button.